-Allocated staff have regular training in First Aid and know how to call the emergency services.
+Allocated staff have regular training in First Aid and know how to call the emergency services (APPENDIX E).
 A pupil taken to hospital by ambulance will be accompanied by a member of staff until the pupil's parents arrive.
+A Green Accident form will be completed by the member of school staff who dealt with the injury in school.
+This will then be checked and signed by Kate Takashima before a copy is sent to the Local Authority.